marcodpt/merlin/README.md

 [JS](https://github.com/marcodpt/merlin/blob/main/examples/spa.js)

 ## 📖 API

-`Merlin` uses [Raj](https://github.com/andrejewski/raj) as its state management library, you should read the [docs](https://github.com/andrejewski/raj-by-example) for a complete reference.

 `Merlin` uses [Tint](https://github.com/marcodpt/tint) as its template engine, you should read the [docs](https://marcodpt.github.io/tint/syntax/intro.html) for a complete reference.